dCache/dcache/docs/TheBook/src/main/markdown/dcache-minimal-installation.md

 >     pnfsmanager.default-access-latency=ONLINE

-> `dcache.broker.scheme = none` tells the domain that it is running stand-alone, and should not attempt to contact other domains.
-We will cover these in the next section, where we will have to set configuration for different domains.
+> `dcache.broker.scheme = none`
+>  tells the domain that it is running stand-alone, and should not attempt to contact other domains.
+We will cover these in the next section, where we > will have to set configuration for different domains.

 Now we can add a new cell: Pool which is a service responsible for storing the contents of files and there must be always at least one pool.

-We will use the following command:

- > dcache pool create /srv/dcache/pool-1 pool1 dCacheDomain

 The `dcache` script provides an easy way to create the pool directory structure and add the pool service to a domain.
 In the following